-Maybe you bought leads in the past and ended up wasting your time and money.
-Many of the agents who work with SmartFinancial came to us with horror stories about bad leads, no refunds and simple mismanagement with little agent support.
-Our services are different.
+Maybe you bought auto insurance leads in the past and ended up wasting your time and money.
+Many of the clients who work with SmartFinancial came with horror stories about experiences, no refunds as well as simple mismanagement and zero customer service.

 How Does SmartFinancial Get Auto Insurance Leads?

 SmartFinancial has a robust content marketing plan and a team of SEO writers who create articles that people shopping around find useful.
 After finding answers to important insurance-related questions answered in the article, the readers who elect to compare auto insurance rates will fill out our brief form, which asks for all the information you'd need to generate a quote.
 Once that form is submitted that reader becomes a lead.

 SmartFinancial also runs advertising campaigns relevant to auto insurance shoppers, who fill out the forms as well.
 SmartFinancial gets the best traffic with the best contact rates in the industry.
 After all, the quality of prospects comes from quality marketing campaigns.
 Your sales skills are still the most important tools to turn prospects into consumers.